Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Related Work

 \subsection{LLMs as Goal Selectors}

-While traditional AI systems are optimized for predefined metrics, open-ended learning systems must identify their own objectives \cite{oudeyer2007intrinsic, schmidhuber2010formal}.
+While traditional AI systems are optimized for predefined metrics, self-directed learning systems must identify their own objectives \cite{oudeyer2007intrinsic, schmidhuber2010formal}.
 In the machine learning literature, this challenge has been addressed through various forms of intrinsic motivation and curiosity-driven exploration.
-Early work proposed that the feedback provided to agents by the environment could be augmented by auxiliary intrinsic rewards corresponding, e.g., to novelty and surprise \cite{pathak2017curiosity, burda2018large}.
-Later approaches proposed instilling goal generation mechanisms based on learning progress directly into ``autotelic'' agents which find it rewarding to approach self-proposed goals \cite{colas2019curious, forestier2022intrinsically}.
-A key challenge in these systems is to define and prioritize tasks that are learnable and interesting.
-To circumvent the problem, some have proposed querying foundation models such as LLMs for new and interesting challenges.
-The idea behind this approach is that foundation models have internalized notions of interestingness from human data \cite{faldor2024omni, zhang2023omni}.
+Early work proposed that the external feedback provided to agents by the environment could be augmented by auxiliary intrinsic rewards corresponding, e.g., to novelty and surprise \cite{pathak2017curiosity, burda2018large}.
+Later approaches proposed instilling goal generation mechanisms based on learning progress directly into ``autotelic'' agents that find it rewarding to approach self-proposed goals \cite{colas2019curious, forestier2022intrinsically}.
+A key challenge in these systems is identifying tasks that are both learnable and interesting.
+To circumvent the problem, some have proposed querying foundation models such as LLMs for new and interesting problems to solve.
+The idea behind this approach is that foundation models have internalized notions of interestingness from human data \cite{faldor2024omni, zhang2024omni}.
 However, this assumption has not been empirically validated through direct comparison of LLM and human goal selection.
-The implications of human-AI alignment in goal selection extend beyond machine learning experiments in toy settings.
+Concurrent work \cite{lu2026mind} took a step in this direction by contrasting human and GPT-4o task generation in a static elicitation setting, but a controlled, dynamic evaluation across multiple models -- capturing how goal selection unfolds over time and varies across individuals -- is still missing.
+The implications of human-AI alignment in goal selection extend beyond toy settings.
 In personal domains, people readily follow the advice of chatbots, even when it does not prove helpful for their particular circumstances \cite{luettgau2025people}.
 The consequences of this tendency are likely to be exacerbated when applied to goal selection rather than task completion.
-Moreover, as foundation models become integrated into automated science frameworks \cite{lu2024ai, mitchener2025kosmos}, they could eventually steer the academic discourse and drive innovation in ways that no longer align with human objectives.
+Moreover, as foundation models become integrated into automated science frameworks \cite{lu2026towards, mitchener2025kosmos}, they could eventually steer the academic discourse and drive innovation in ways that no longer align with human objectives.
 Given such responsibilities, it is important to characterize the goal selection patterns of foundation models.
 Here, we test LLM goal setting in a simple, controlled experiment where behavior can be thoroughly characterized and compared with human choices.